Google Translate Disclaimer

 If you are struggling with your mental health, go back to basics.
 Eat well balanced meals, get regular rest, and do basic exercises and stretching daily.
 Having daily small goals, flexible deadlines, and talking to others you trust, might help.
 There are mental health supports available if needed.

-The pandemic's disruption of normal life means it can be difficult to start new healthy habits or maintain those that you may have had before.
+The pandemic's disruption of life means it can be difficult to start new healthy habits or maintain those that you may have had before.
 There are lots of simple, everyday activities that, when done regularly, will improve your mental health.

 If the stress and anxiety of the pandemic is affecting your daily life, consider adopting healthy habits that are good for mental health.
 If you are still unable to cope or have underlying mental illness, reach out for help as soon as possible.